Two Essential Back-to-School Checklists

 - Think about transportation needs.
 Figure out how long it takes to get to/from the bus stop on a busy morning or set up carpooling if needed.

 - Continue to clean/organize spaces for both studying and school-related items.

 - Double-check your school supply stash and pick up any missing items.
 Be sure to label everything (including jackets, lunchboxes, and water bottles)!

-- Do some menu planning: find some quick and easy options for lunch, snacks, and dinner for the first week of school.
+- Find some quick and easy menu options for the first week of school (look here for lunch, snacks, and dinner ideas).

 - If applicable, help your kids plan outfits for the first week.